msbundles/UltraCalc/README.md

 # UltraCalc
-This repository contains two programs, UltraCalc written in c++ and UltraCalc written in python.
-The c++ version will continue to be improved and added on to and will most likely be the main focus of this repository.
+This repository contains two programs, UltraCalc written in C++ C++ and UltraCalc written in python.
+The C++ version will continue to be improved and added on to and will most likely be the main focus of this repository.
 The program is a four function calculator with other assorted features.
 The python version is hosted [here](https://msbundles.github.io/UltraCalc/).
-## Compilation instructions for the c++ version
+## Compilation instructions for the C++ version
 The c++ version requires gcc or equivalent and has only been tested on Linux.
 The command for gcc is

 ```g++ UltraCalc.cpp -std=gnu++11 -o ultracalc```